 5 things to know about website photography if you’re launching a business

 In the throes of launching a business?
 Don’t know where to start when it comes to your website photography?
 Photographs are sometimes relegated to the bottom of the to-do list when building a website for a new business.
 But with the power to make or break your brand, photographs not to be underestimated.
-Your website photography will help tell the story of your brand and invoke emotional connections with your audience, not to mention help with your brand awareness and SEO.
+Your website photography will help tell the story of your brand.
+It will evoke emotional connections with your audience, not to mention help with your brand awareness and SEO.
 You’ll need to take time to understand your audience and the market in general, and really tailor the style and content of your photography to appeal to current trends.

 We’ve rounded up the top five things you need to consider before you get started with your website photography …